jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 ### Privacy Incident Reporting: Initial Intake and Starting a Security Event Investigation and Notification (SEIN)

-When the privacy incident is identified, the project manager and information security officer will need to collect specific information about the nature of the privacy incident to create a suspected or confirmed security event notification (SEN).
+When the privacy incident is identified, the component manager and information security officer will need to collect specific information about the nature of the privacy incident to create a suspected or confirmed security event notification (SEN).
 The SEN, may potentially be distributed to: